Denver, Colorado USA

 Maddie embraced her coaching adventure and never looked back.
 For more than a decade, she began her career teaching spin, boot camp, rowing classes, and progressed into successfully coaching CrossFit which she did for seven years.
 With multiple certifications, including CrossFit L1, L2, Mobility, Football, Onnit Durability Certified, and USAW L1, she also successfully competed and earned the 2014 Southwest CrossFit Regional Team Athlete title.

 To further guide her clients, Maddie enrolled at Bauman College to complete her education as a Certified Nutrition Consultant.
-Her focus, then and now, is “to work with her clients to remove fear and restriction around food, and instead to make it supportive and (of course) delicious.”
+Her focus, then and now, is to work with her clients “to soften, and to make more yummy, their relationship with food and their bodies.”

-Now a Master Instructor, she turns to Animal Flow as a comprehensive movement system to heal her own body, and as a tool to empower as many humans as possible to do the same, as they dive into the practice and into themselves.
+While ‘CrossFitting’, Maddie continued to explore other movement modalities to support her mental health and during a particular episode of depression, she discovered Animal Flow.
+Lifting and high-intensity stuff felt too demanding and stimulating especially as she worked to heal; Animal Flow guided her back into movement until she had the capacity to do more.
+She hasn’t looked back since.
+Now a Master Instructor, she turns to Animal Flow as a comprehensive movement system to heal and train her own body, and as a tool to empower as many humans as possible to do the same, as they dive into the practice and into themselves

 “There’s nothing I enjoy more (except maybe giving people surprise chocolate chip cookies) than getting a group of humans together and using that energy to create something they never thought possible through movement.”

 - Four-time NCAA D3 Rowing National Team Champion

 - CrossFit Mobility Certified 2014

 - CrossFit Football Certified 2015